-The next day we headed to Burros, a break just down the way from La Lancha.
-Again, we scored.
+The next day we headed to a different break in Punta Mita… and again, we scored.
 When we showed up there were three other people in the water and again, the waves were ridiculously fun.
 Long perfectly shaped rights and lefts just peeling in the best way possible.
 Conditions got better and better as the afternoon went on, and even though some more people showed up, there were plenty of waves to go around.

 We were tired from the afternoon session, but that wave looked too good to pass up so we paddled out for a post-surf, post-fajita sunset surf (this should definitely become a thing).
 There was a quite the crowd on this wave, but a lot of beginners staying on the inside so we went far out for the bigger sets and it worked out just beautifully.

 The waves were clean glass-off perfection and just seemed to go on forever.
 I caught some of the longest rides of my life!
 The rides were so long, halfway through I was in a blissful state of shock and awe, thinking holy shit it’s still going?
 It’s still going?!!!
 When I finally kicked out at this little jetty I looked back to where I had caught the wave and the lineup was so far away they looked like ants.
 It was freaking amazing.

 So yeah, we absolutely scored and had such an awesome time.
 The largest and biggest waves roll through the Sayulita area in the winter, but surf can be found year round.
 Turns out, October is relatively quiet tourism-wise, and we just totally lucked out with a fantastic swell at a good time of year.